 How to Involve Heirs in the Farm Transition Process

 As you roll out your plans for transferring farm or ranch ownership, start by formally talking to your family about your farm succession plan and including your heirs in the process.

 Communicating Your Farm Succession Plans to Heirs

 One approach is to meet with everyone involved at a formal meeting.
-This can work well if you think that most stakeholders will be happy with your plans to transition the farm or ranch.
-If you go this route, you should schedule the meeting well in advance to ensure that everyone can join.
-When you meet, start by sharing your goals for the future of the farm or ranch to help your heirs understand how you made your decisions during the farm succession planning process.
+This can work well if you know everyone involved will be in agreement with your plans to transition the farm or ranch.
+If you go this route, schedule the meeting well in advance to ensure that everyone can attend.
+This is where you share your goals for the future of the farm or ranch to help your heirs, and everyone else involved, understand how you made your decisions during the farm succession planning process.

-On the other hand, a formal group meeting may not be the best way to share your plans if your stakeholders will be upset by them.
+On the other hand, a formal group meeting may not be the best way to share your plans if you know there may some family members that may get upset.
 In this instance, meeting with each heir one-on-one can be more comfortable for those who may be disappointed, surprised or upset by your decisions.

 Transition Your Farm or Ranch to Heirs Gradually

 Once you’ve identified your goals, formalized a plan and shared your intentions with family members, you’ll be ready to transition your business.
 This is a process that needs to happen gradually.
 As you know, it’s no small responsibility to keep a farm or ranch running, and no one should become CEO overnight.
 Here’s what that might look like:

 - Let’s say you have an heir who spends most of their time today working with cattle.
 Your first step could be to put them in charge of that line of your business.